 Chinese New Year celebrates the beginning of a new year on the lunar calendar.
 It’s also called “Lunar New Year” or “Spring Festival,” a 15-day festival in China and Chinese communities worldwide, beginning with the new moon.
-This year, it culminates on Friday, February 21, 2021.
+This year, it culminates on Sunday, January 22, 2023.

 A “reunion dinner,” typically celebrated by Vietnamese and Chinese families on the eve of the New Year, is one of the most cherished traditions, complete with a variety of foods.

 It’s important to note that billions of diverse people worldwide celebrate the Chinese Spring Festival and Chinese culture.
 So each family will pick and choose their favorite foods, influenced by their regional family traditions.

 Chinese New Year celebrators incorporate many symbolic elements in Lunar New Year dishes.
 These include how the food sounds when its name is spoken out loud, its preparation, and how it’s served.
 All of these can make these dishes more meaningful.
 Here are some other ideas:

 - Double down on red!
 Red is considered a lucky color and symbolizes joy, happiness, and prosperity.

 - Share the wealth with red packets gifted to kids and unmarried adults: known as hongbao in Mandarin and lai see in Cantonese.

 - Tidy up!
 It’s traditionally thought that if you clean out the house of bad luck and bad spirits, you’ll ring in the new year with plenty of good fortune!

 Check out these lucky foods and main dishes you can prepare for your Chinese New Year: